RowMax03/webserv/README.md

-# HTTP Server in C++98
+# HTTP Server in C++98 (Single-Threaded with `poll()`)

-This document outlines the module structure and responsibilities for a non-blocking HTTP server written in C++98, with socket and thread pool support.
+This project is a non-blocking HTTP server written in C++98.
+It uses `poll()` for I/O multiplexing and operates in a single-threaded environment.

+## Module Structure

-## 1. Main Server Module
+### 1. Main Server Module

 **Responsibilities:**
 - Entry point of the server.
 - Sets up socket, binds, listens, and accepts connections.
 - Manages the main event loop using `poll()` for non-blocking I/O.
 - Reads the configuration file.
-- Initializes the thread pool.
 - Ensures server listens on multiple ports as defined in the configuration file.

 **Description:**
-This module initializes the server by reading the configuration file to get settings such as ports and the number of threads.
-It then sets up the server sockets, binding them to the specified ports and setting them to listen for incoming connections.
-The main event loop uses `poll()` to monitor all server sockets for incoming connections and delegates handling of accepted connections to worker threads from the thread pool.
+This module initializes the server by reading the configuration file to get settings such as ports.
+It sets up the server sockets, binds them to the specified ports, and sets them to listen for incoming connections.
+The main event loop uses `poll()` to monitor all server sockets and client connections for incoming data and outgoing responses.

 **Key Functions:**
 - `int main(int argc, char* argv[])`